An exceptional educational experience for all

 BVGA Character Framework

 Whole-school evaluation of the effectiveness of Character Education is supported by the academy’s QA processes.
-The impact of Character Education is benchmarked on a termly basis.
+The impact of Character Education is benchmarked against DfE standards by the Assistant Headteacher with responsibility for Personal Development.

 Please click the link below for the criteria used in this process.